Article

 Metabase will take a stab at giving your question a meaningful name, but you can (and should) use your own naming convention that’ll help you and others find your questions later on.
 You can also pick which collection to save your question in.
 You can think of collections like folders, to which you can add permissions.

-.
-When we do so, Metabase asks if you want to add it to a new or existing dashboard.
+Save the question you created as “Orders over $40 grouped by month”.
+When you save a question, Metabase asks if you want to add the question to a new or existing dashboard.
 Let’s say “yes” and then click on Create new dashboard.
 The dialog prompts you to create a new dashboard and give it a name and description.
-You can name it anything you want—we’ll call ours My First Dashboard
+You can name it anything you want—we’ll call ours My First Dashboard.

 Creating a dashboard